Global Strategy and Entrepreneurship

 TOPICS COVERED IN THIS COURSE INCLUDE:

-- Business decisions in an international context
+- Business decisions in highly uncertain global contexts

 - Organizing international activities